AIMS-Ghana/python-course/_topic/08/lists.md

 \ddot{x} = -{k \over m}x \rightarrow {k \over m} = \omega^2
 \end{align}

-But the physical world is quite messier than that single parameter.
-If want to determine \\(\omega\\) for some actual spring mass (ignoring that the actual physics are more complicated than this idealization), we need to gather many data points both to actually solve the equation, but also to account for measurement error.
+Even the Lotke-Volterra model is *really* just one parameter.
+But the physical world is quite messier than a single parameter.

+If want we to
+determine \\(\omega\\) for some actual spring mass (ignoring that the actual physics are more complicated than this idealization), we need to gather many data points both to actually solve the equation, but also to account for measurement error.

-Which is to say, real data are quite a bit more complex than the mostly single variables we have been working with so far.
+Real data are quite a bit more complex than the mostly single variables we have been working with so far.
 They tend to have many samples, and samples tend to be a mixture of types of things.
 Often times there are samples of different kinds of things.

+Even if you restrict your future work to pure mathematics, many of the interesting questions are about the number of configurations and proportions of of those things that have certain properties.
+These combinatorial problems also need many variables.

 So in general, we need to be able to work with \"collections\" of things.